Mark-Assessment/d-santana-blackpink-popquiz-M2-2/README.md

 ## Wireframes

-I used website balsamiq.cloud to create the wireframes for desktop, tablet and mobile view.
+I used the Mockup app to create the wireframes for desktop, tablet and mobile view.

 ## Desktop View Home